 All it really takes is an excited brand, a great idea, and a great team.
 Get brainstorming and have fun with it!

 AMS Promotions is a team of Account Managers, Marketers and Promotions specialists.
-Operating nationally with a pool of over 6,000 beautiful and talented promotional staff and models, we’re driven by exceeding your promotional goals and celebrating your success.
+Operating nationally with a pool of over 10,000 beautiful and experienced promotional talent, we’re driven by exceeding your promotional goals and celebrating your success.
 Get in touch.